sherrillmix/taxonomizr/README.md

 read.accession2taxid(list.files('.','accession2taxid.gz$'),'accessionTaxa.sql',indexTaxa=TRUE)
 ```

-Then you can get the accessions for taxa 3702 like (note that the limit argument is used here in order to preserve space):
+Then you can get the accessions for taxa 3702 with a command like (note that the limit argument is used here in order to preserve space):

 ```r